yanyongyu/githubkit/docs/usage/getting-started/authentication.md

 )
 ```

+!!! tip

+    You can also derive an installation client from a `GitHub` App instance using `with_auth` — see [Switching Auth Strategies](#switching-auth-strategies) below.

-## OAuth APP Authentication
+## OAuth App Authentication

-If you are developing an OAuth App, you can authenticate using the client ID and client secret.
-See [GitHub Docs - Authenticating with an OAuth App](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app) for more information.
+Authenticate as an **OAuth App** using client credentials.
+This strategy uses [Basic authentication](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app) with the client ID and secret, which is required for certain endpoints (e.g., managing OAuth tokens).

 ```python
 from githubkit import GitHub, OAuthAppAuthStrategy